 License and collaborative fee revenue includes fees and milestone payments related to the out-licensing of our products and technologies.
-The decrease in license and collaborative fee revenue for the three months ended March 31, 2013, as compared to the same period of 2012, was due primarily a \$0.6 million decrease in licensing fees.
+The decrease in license and collaborative fee revenue for the three and six months ended June 30, 2013, as compared to the same period of 2012, were due primarily to decreases in licensing fees of \$1.9 million and \$2.5 million, respectively, related to two licensing agreements and two milestones received in 2012.
 The generation of future revenue related to license fees and other collaborative arrangements is dependent on our ability to attract new licensees to our antibody technologies and new collaboration partners.
-We expect a slight decrease in license and collaboration fee revenue in 2013 compared to 2012 levels.
+We expect a slight decrease in license and collaboration fee revenue in the remainder of 2013 compared to 2012 levels.